-You can enrol in auto-renewal of your Tableau licence during a purchase on our web store.
-Or if your next renewal transaction is eligible for auto-renewal, you will see the option to enrol when paying for your current renewal on the invoice checkout page.
+You can enrol in auto-renewal of your Tableau licence when making a purchase on our web store.
+Or, if your next renewal transaction is eligible to auto-renew, you will see the option to enrol during payment of your current renewal on the invoice checkout page.
 Choosing auto-renewal ensures continued access to your Tableau products without interruption.
 When you are enrolled in auto-renew, Tableau will charge your credit card within 48 hours of your renewal date for the products and quantity included in the original transaction.

 Why don’t I see the option to select auto-renewal on some orders or renewals?